progelio/lazy.js/docs/create.md

 ### Options

-You can pass objects to your components when instantiating them.
+You can pass data to your components when instantiating them.

 ```html
 <script>